a review by the Crow.

 What is the Batman’s biggest character angle?
 His parents were gunned down in the street, and he will never stand for that level of violence.
 He won’t let violent criminals leave any child orphaned (the rare exceptions here and there and his first few appearances notwithstanding, since the character we all know and love is barely related to that guy these days) again, and that’s from where his motivations come.
 What does the Batman in this movie do?
 He murders people.

 This “new rules” nonsense is a weak answer.
-According to the DCEU’s timeline so far, the Batman began this murderous rampage sometime following the death of Robin (at the hands of Harley Quinn, no less, though she might have just been accused of it via involvement with the Joker).
+According to the DCEU’s timeline so far, the Batman began this murderous rampage sometime following the death of Robin (at the hands of Harley Quinn, no less, although she might have just been accused of it via involvement with the Joker).
 So, the Batman starts outright murdering people because he’s disillusioned?

 The Batman is disillusioned.
 It’s his tenacity in the face of said disillusionment that makes him such an epic character.
 He doesn’t give in to the easy answer.
 And on top of it all: Alfred’s going along with this?!
 None of it makes any sense, especially in light of the numerous flashbacks to his dead parents that we see over the course of the movie.